Civics

 Civics, in an education context, is often called 'civic learning.'
 ICivics is a nonprofit entity founded by Justice Sandra Day O'Connor that promotes civic education in America's high schools and middle school.

-CivicStory's view of civics, articulated in our mission statement is: "the practice of good citizenship, the creative role of citizens in transforming their communities, and the responsibilities of ordinary citizens in public life."
+CivicStory views civics as: the practices of good citizenship, the creative role of citizens in transforming their communities, and the responsibilities of ordinary citizens to one another.

 In October 2013, NJ Arts News, (CivicStory's precursor) co-presented a forum entitled Civics-Based News: Urgency and Opportunity at the Woodrow Wilson School of Public and International Affairs, co-sponsored by Princeton University's Pace Center for Civic Engagement.